 What's it called when you are so tired your brain falls asleep for a split second then you jump up ot twitch to wake up.
 Even though you may be busy.

 Are muscles jumping and twitching when falling asleep common for being on suboxone?
 I take 12mg daily, last at 6:30 pm.
 I go to bed around 11:00/12:00.

 Maybe: Twirching of the extremities, as you describe is common as part of opiate withdrawal symptoms.
 In fact, that's the origin of the expression: kicking the habit.
 So, you need to discuss this situation with your prescribing physician to best determine why you might be in withdrawal symptoms.
 I wonder if you are leaving it under your tongue long enough and are not getting the full dose?
 Good luck. ...Read more

 Yes: There perhaps is something about recreating that intrauterine environment which some infants find most comforting--swaddling.
 Neatly tucking a baby into a pea pod shaped bundle can provide security and warmth unlike anything else.
 So, once all snuggled in, sleep can not help but to come much more easily.
 Try it, you will like it...And so will baby! ...Read more

 - Talk to a doctor online

 - Why does my husband keep twitching and jumping in his sleep?

 - Why does my baby wink her eyes?

-- Why does my baby itch her ears?
+- Why does my menstrual cycle keep changing?

-- Why does my baby grunt in her sleep?
+- Why does my baby jump and twitch in his sleep?